MAT Manual

 --> (1.0d0 1.0d0 1.0d0 1.0d0)))>

-always numeric and their element type (called ctype
+always numeric and their element type (called ctype here) defaults

-to :double
+to :double.

 (let ((m (make-mat '(2 3))))